-I am a partner of Clarkslegal and I head the firm’s construction, engineering and environmental projects group.
+I am a partner of Clarkslegal and I head the firm’s construction and engineering and projects group.

 I act for all sectors of the industry to include, public and private sector developers and owner/occupiers, main contractors, specialist sub-contractors and professional consultants, whilst our expertise and excellent client service is also recognised through instruction by other law firms, who do not have that expertise, on behalf of their clients.

 In addition, I am a non-executive director and former past chairman of the Building Services Research and Information Association, an Advisory Board Member of the Confederation of Construction Specialist and co-chair of our international network, (TAGLaw) construction and real estate speciality group.
 These positions help both me and our team keep abreast of developments and issues in the construction and environmental sectors and which knowledge we reflect in our advice

 In the November 2016 Chambers Directory I have been described by clients as a ”master strategist” who "has an in-depth understanding of construction law and is always very quick to respond with commercial and pragmatic advice."

 I advise clients on appropriate procurement strategies for new build or refurbishment fit out works, all with the aim of helping them identify and therefore minimise project risks and ensure projects are delivered on time and budget.
 This advice extends to identifying appropriate standard or bespoke forms of contract to use, timely appointment of the professional design team and any appropriate transfer of risk.
 I then prepare appropriate project specific terms of contract to reflect the client agreed key commercial and other project specific requirements and objectives, and negotiate and finalise those terms with main contractors and professional consultants alike.